-Steve DeAngelo said his proudest accomplishment was standing up to the federal government when they declared war on the medical marijuana industry in 2011 and terrorized dispensaries, their landlords, and their properties.
+Steve DeAngelo said his proudest accomplishment was standing up to the federal government when it declared war on the medical marijuana industry in 2011 and terrorized dispensaries, their landlords, and their properties.
 This forced about a third of the California 1800 dispensaries out of business.
-He called it the “last stand of federal government” which was determined to halt cannabis reform.
+He called it the “last stand of the federal government,” which was determined to halt cannabis reform.

 Criminal Justice Reform Sought

-Its genesis came in 2017 after California had passed adult-use reform and the industry was doing well preparing well for their adult-use market to open.
+Its genesis came in 2017 after California had passed adult-use reform, and the industry was doing well preparing for its adult-use market to open.
 DeAngelo was on a business trip to Canada to raise money for the company.
-He went to Toronto and was in a conference room with businessmen in cannabis reviewing numbers that looked good for the industry.
+He went to Toronto and was in a conference room with businessmen in cannabis, reviewing numbers that looked good for the industry.

 “The feeling was really good,” he said.
 Then Steve DeAngelo received a phone call.

-“It was my friend Chuck calling from a correctional facility serving four years for 14 pounds of weed… On this case Chuck was upset.
-It was the middle of winter, four feet of snow on the ground and his mother had no one to dig her out.
+“It was my friend Chuck calling from a correctional facility serving four years for 14 pounds of weed.
+Chuck was upset.
+It was the middle of winter, with four feet of snow on the ground, and his mother had no one to dig her out.
 And I walked back into the conference room feeling that despair.
 That room was really cheery.
 And I was struck by that disparity,” he said.

 DeAngelo said he felt he had to do something to help his friend due to a moral imperative.

 Another one of their major efforts is to increase the number of clemencies (or pardons) granted by state Governors.
 In the adult-use legal states, they have the authority to release all cannabis prisoners.
-However, they don’t in part because of the difficult process to approve petitions.
+However, they don’t, in part because of the difficult process of approving petitions.
 So, they’re working on a program to streamline the parameters.

 “What used to be simple restorative justice means life and death,” DeAngelo said.
 He explained that in states where cannabis is legalized, prisoners are stuck and cannot social distance, use sanitizer, cannot control their food, air, or water.